GregUtas/robust-services-core/CONTRIBUTING.md

 ## Writing code
 Before working on code
+- Please sign the [contributor agreement](/AGREEMENT.md) and email it to us.
 - Make sure that the change has been documented as an issue.
 - Ask to be assigned to the issue so that other contributors can see what is already being worked on.